-The Milwaukie City Council showed bold climate leadership by recently passing a resolution
+Mayor Mark Gamba and the Milwaukie City Council showed bold climate leadership by recently passing a resolution

 calling on TriMet to rapidly decarbonize its fleets and to transition them to emission-free buses.
 TriMet is the transit agency serving the greater Portland metropolitan region, including Milwaukie.
 The city now joins calls by Portland and Multnomah County for TriMet to kick diesel and rapidly electrify their bus fleet.

-The Milwaukie resolution calls on TriMet to do the following:
+Milwaukie's resolution calls on TriMet to:

 - Purchase no new diesel buses to service Milwaukie or any other part of the TriMet service territory after 2020;